rvprasad/DyCo4JVM/README.md

-# java-dynamic-info-collection
+# jvm-dynamic-info-collection
-Instrumentation based dynamic information collection tools for JVM based code.
+The project provides instrumentation-based tools to collect dynamic information collection about JVM based code.

+- *logging* module is used to log the collected information.
+- *instrumentation* module is used to instrument the code of interest with logging statements (based on _logging_ module) to collect information.